 I want to be able to use my Korg NanoKONTROL to DJ using Grooveshark and other things.
 Does anyone know if/how this is possible?
 Thanks yall.

 Looking for more ethereal electronic (is that even what the kids call it these days?) music with a certain feeling to it - sort of happy, sort of sad, slightly otherworldly, all blending to create a dreamy, transcendant feeling. [more inside]

 Hello, I'm trying to get a playlist for my hubbie for him to code to - ideally electronica, drum and bass, EDM or even modern classical like Arvo Part.
 Only caveat is that there must be no lyrics - I'd love to hear your favourite picks!
 I've got a bunch up already at blip for him - he listens to my radio station there - user name - emilybear - to give you an idea of what I've got there currently but I need more, so much more as there's a whole lot of coding to be done.
+Thanks!

 Which programs do the current batch of electronic music wizz kids use?
 Any pointers for getting started, forums, etc would be awesome! [more inside]